Are Salvador Allende’s Last Words Finally Coming True?

 He called the left-leaning Radio Magallenes, and spoke to his people in one of the station’s final broadcasts before being shut down by the military.
 With gunfire and shouting heard in the background, Allende said, in part:

-the people with my life.
-And I say to them that I am certain that the
+“Placed in a historic transition, I will pay for loyalty to the people with my life.
+And I say to them that I am certain that the seed which we have planted in the good conscience of thousands and thousands of Chileans will not be shriveled forever.”

 He did pay with his life.
-Within hours of that broadcast, as bombed rained down from overhead jets and soldiers stormed La Moneda, Allende took his own life using a rifle gifted to him by Fidel Castro.
+Within hours of that broadcast, as bombs rained down from overhead jets and soldiers stormed La Moneda, Allende took his own life using a rifle gifted to him by Fidel Castro.

 But first, he spoke to his comrades about the opposition:

 “They have strength and will be able to dominate us, but social processes can be arrested neither by crime nor force.
+History is ours, and people make history.”

 People make history.
 Hold on to those words while you read some more: